 Breast Pump: Even if you plan on solely breastfeeding, it’s a good idea to have a breast pump because there will be days when you’ll have an oversupply of milk and you will want to save that precious milk and store it for later.

 Tip: Check with your insurance company before purchasing a pump.
 Many insurance companies will supply you with one!
+I linked in the title the exact breast pump that our insurance company provided.
+It works great!

 Dr. Browns Baby Bottle Warmer: This is a great bottle warmer.
 All you need to do is fill its reservoir with water and add a timer for 3-5 minutes, and voilà, your mother-milk is ready!